13 April - 19 April 2021

 Her work focuses on the appearances and the human system of perception exploring the possible boundaries of visual perception and construction of experience.
 Even when she explores new media, she does not leave photographic semantics, choosing to exalt the static image as a metaphor for thought.

 Claudia holds an MFA in Photography from the Academy of Fine Arts Napoli (Naples, Italy), where she presented her final dissertation about “Analysis of visual perception”.
-She also works as a teacher of Visual Communication and Photography, and her work has been exhibited in different institutions in Italy.
+She also works as a teacher of Visual Communication and Photography, and her work has been exhibited in different institutions around Italy.